Precise asymptotics: robust stochastic volatility models: Elements of Regularity Structures for Rough Volatility

-We need a generalization of the translation map known from rough paths (e.g. \cite{friz2014course}, see also \cite{cannizzaro2017malliavin} for the case of a genuine model in a singular SPDE situation) to the rough volatility regularity structure \cite{bayer2017regularity}.

-We have to be careful in ``lifting'' the meaning of ``$\W + \h$'' to a rough path or model.
-Given a two-dimensional Brownian motion $\W (\omega) = (W, \bar W)$, with $\hat W = K^H * \dot W$, first recall the associated (random) model of the form (cf. \cite{bayer2017regularity} for details)
+We also need a generalization of the translation map known from rough paths (see e.g. \cite{friz2014course} and \cite{cannizzaro2017malliavin} for the case of model translation in the context of singular SPDEs) to the rough volatility regularity structure \cite{bayer2019regularity}.
+Indeed, one has to be careful in ``lifting'' the meaning of ``$\W + \h$'' to a rough path or model.
+Formally, with $\h = (h,\bh)$,